brendmung/usd-zwg-exchange-rate-api/README.md

 # RBZ Rates API

-API for Zimbabwe exchange rates from the RBZ website.
+Unofficial API for Zimbabwe exchange rates from the RBZ website.

 ## Features